Hay spontaneous combustion

 Use wireless temperature probes with sms alerts

-Additionally, users can set temperature thresholds and receive alerts, allowing for proactive management.
-Moreover, the system’s advanced features, such as the Feed Value Indicator, enable monitoring of energy and protein loss due to temperature fluctuations, empowering farmers with greater control over hay and feed management.
+In addition, users can set temperature thresholds and receive alerts, allowing for proactive management.
+Moreover, the system’s advance features, such as Feed Value Indicator, enable monitoring of energy and protein loss due to temperature fluctuations, empowering farmers with greater control over hay and feed management.

 Calling fire department